radiantlogic-v8/documentation-new/documentation/configuration/security/access-tokens.md

 ![Access Token for SCIMv2 API](Media/scim-api-token.jpg)

+For details on configuring SCIMv2 access to RadiantOne Identity Data Management, see: [SCIMv2](../../web-services-api-guide/scim)

 ## REST API
 To configure an access token for calling the RadiantOne REST API:
 1. Navigate to Control Panel > Admin > ACCESS TOKENS tab.